sean-gugler/DeathmazeFairPlay/README.md

 * Quitting the game cleanly returns you to the BASIC prompt (]) instead of the MONITOR (*).
 * Double-space is properly prevented.
 Previously it mistakenly prevented a second space only after first letter of second word was started, as in:  WORD_L_

+Changes in the Fair Play release
+* see SPOILERS.md

 # Production notes

 The original authors used 1-based indexing ubiquitously, rather than machine-friendly 0-based indexing.
 In many cases this means setting up data table pointers to the address one entry earlier than where the table actually starts.